 In our experience, individuals tasked with bringing their organization into compliance for the first time are best suited by implementing a comprehensive compliance program for unclaimed property, serving as the foundation for ongoing escheat reporting and compliance efforts.

 This same approach is true for individuals who inherited the responsibility for an existing escheat compliance program and want to test its effectiveness.

 In either scenario, below are several components critical to establishing (or evaluating) an unclaimed property compliance program.

 By making the decision to implement a compliance program for unclaimed property, you’ve already acknowledged the significance of the issue.
 Despite what you may have heard, state unclaimed property laws are not optional.
 All companies, regardless of size and industry, must file an annual report to all applicable jurisdictions.

 Failure to do so may result in penalty and interest assessments for late or incorrect reports.
 Ultimately, states may also choose to conduct an audit using a third-party contingent fee auditor to assess your organization’s level of compliance.

-An inadequate unclaimed property compliance program can also create reputational risks, especially for companies in the banking, insurance, and financial services sectors.
+An inadequate unclaimed property compliance program can also give rise to reputational risks, especially for companies in the banking, insurance and financial services sectors.
 In recent years, companies in these industries have faced additional scrutiny through increased audits and ever-changing unclaimed property requirements.

-Establish the Scope of Your Unclaimed Property Compliance Program… and Your Potential Risks.
+Establish the Scope of Your Unclaimed Property Compliance Program… and Address Your Potential Risks.

 If you haven’t already done so, you’ll want to ensure a solid understanding of your starting point from an unclaimed property perspective.
 Without knowing your potential gaps and areas of exposure, how can you be sure your newly created compliance program will address all possible risks?